TMJ Treatment Valley Park, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Valley Park.

 TMJ Treatment in Valley Park, MO.
 TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
-The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
 Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

 What Is Temporomandibular Joint Dysfunction (TMD)?